x1angli/cvt2utf/README.md

     `cvt2utf convert "/path/to/your/repo" `

 * Changes all .php files to UTF-8 encoding.
-But, leaves unchanged those utf_8_sig-encoded files:
+But, skip processing those utf_8_sig-encoded PHP files:

-    `cvt2utf convert "/path/to/your/repo" -i php --skiputf`
+    `cvt2utf convert "/path/to/your/repo" -ext php --skiputf`

-* Changes all .csv files to UTF-8 encoding.
-But leaves .txt files unchanged:
+* Changes all .csv files to UTF-8-SIG encoding.

      Since BOM are used by some applications (such as Microsoft Excel), we want to add BOM

-    `cvt2utf convert "/path/to/your/repo" -b -i csv -x txt`
+    `cvt2utf convert "/path/to/your/repo" -bom -ext csv`

 * Convert all .c and .cpp files to UTF-8 with BOMs.